University Undergraduate Admissions: First Year Students

 - Either fine arts or career and technical education (1 unit/year)

-PACE is a first year experience for Eller Pre-professional Majors (Pre-Business and Pre-Economics) living in identified theme communities in UA dorms.
-Within their PACE theme community, students are enrolled at their first year student orientation into common sections of core classes, such as MIS 111.
+PACE is a first year experience for Eller Foundational Majors (Foundational Business Management and Economics) living in identified living-learning communities in UA dorms.
+Within their PACE community, students are enrolled at their first year student orientation into common sections of core classes, such as MIS 111.
 Students are able to easily create meaningful academic relationships and social learning opportunities with their pre-professional peers.

-You can apply to live on the same floor with other Pre-Professional majors in three different Residence Halls for the 2019-2020 academic year: Villa del Puente, Coronado and Manzanita-Mohave.
-Students who apply to live in our theme communities take an additional leadership course together in the Fall semester.
+You can apply to live on the same floor with other Foundational majors in three different Residence Halls for the 2022-2023 academic year: Villa del Puente, Coronado and Manzanita-Mohave.
+Students who apply to live in our living-learning communities take an additional leadership course together in the Fall semester.

 Features of PACE for Students